JoshP1993/JoshP1993/README.md

 - making complex technology usable, human, and valuable

 ## Why I’m on GitHub
-I’m deliberately building hands-on technical literacy to complement my strategic and change background.
+I’m always looking to be building hands-on technical literacy to complement my strategic and change background.

 This space is where I:
 - learn how modern software and AI products are built
 - explore open-source tools and patterns
-- document learning in public, imperfectly and honestly
+- document learning
 - bridge the gap between technical teams and business outcomes

 ## What you’ll find here